If you feel unsafe call 000 immediately

-Women's Domestic Violence Court Advocacy Services are locally-based, independent services for women and children seeking help and information about how to get protection through the court from domestic violence.
+Women's Domestic Violence Court Advocacy Services are locally-based, services for women and children seeking help and information about how to get protection through the court from domestic violence.

 There are 28 Women’s Domestic Violence Court Advocacy Services in the state, servicing 114 local courts.
 Legal Aid NSW administers state government funding for the program.